Abdul-Karim Al-Iryani: Early life and education

 Born in Iryan, a village in the central highlands of Ibb, in 1934, Al-Iryani belonged to a prominent family that had held government posts in the region for centuries; many of his ancestors and relatives were judges.
 He studied in the United States, receiving a Bachelor of Science in agriculture from the University of Georgia in 1962, a Master of Science in agriculture from the same institution in 1964, and a PhD in Biochemical Genetics from Yale University in 1968.

 Career

 Before Yemen's unification, Al-Iryani served in the government of North Yemen as Minister of Development (1974–1976), Minister of Education (1976–1978), Prime Minister (1980–1983), and Minister of Foreign Affairs (1984–1990).
 Following unification in 1990, Al-Iryani continued to serve as Minister of Foreign Affairs for the united Republic of Yemen until 1993, when he became Minister of Development.
 In 1994 he served as deputy Prime Minister of Yemen and Minister of Foreign Affairs until 1997.
-Al-Iryani was appointed as Prime Minister after Faraj Said Bin Ghanem abruptly resigned on 29 April 1998.
+Al-Iryani was appointed Prime Minister after Faraj Said Bin Ghanem abruptly resigned on 29 April 1998.
 He served in this capacity until 31 March 2001, when he was succeeded by Abdul Qadir Bajamal.